 You can drag and drop the modules, rows, columns and also copy, paste, delete, or edit these according to your requirements.

-There are two ways to access Beaver Builder – from the backend and the frontend.
-For the backend method, log in to your dashboard first.
-Then, go to Posts > Add New, and click on the “Page Builder” button.
-This will bring the Beaver Builder interface.
+Essentially, in the backend method, after you log in to your dashboard first, go to Posts > Add New, and click on the “Page Builder” button.
+This will bring up the pagebuilder interface - something similar to the below.

 The first step is to choose a template for the page.
 You can choose any of the ready-made templates or get started with the blank one to create your own template.
 Once you have chosen the template, the next step is to choose the row layout.